misterfish/stick/README.md

 A really simple idea, with pretty surprising consequences.

 (What if I really want to do bitwise math, you ask?
+Don't worry, you still
-See below).
+can: see below).

     // --- reminder: source files must begin with this.
 	// --- from here on out we'll omit it in the examples.